(A) Materials used in the drilling process shall meet the following requirements:

 (ii) Type III cement shall be mixed by adding 6.3 to seven gallons of water per ninety-four pounds of cement.

-(iii) Concrete shall be mixed by adding ninety-four pounds of cement, an equal amount of sand, and no more than six gallons of water with a minimum density of 17.5 pounds per gallon.
+(iii) Concrete shall be mixed by adding ninety-four pounds of cement, an equal amount of fine or medium sand, and no more than six gallons of water with a minimum density of 17.5 pounds per gallon.
+Aggregate sizes greater than medium sand up to three quarter inch gravel may only be used in concrete mixes being used to seal large diameter holes such as dug wells and bored wells.

 (iv) Cement that has calcium chloride added as an accelerator to speed up the rate of curing shall be mixed by adding two to four pounds of calcium chloride per ninety-four pounds of cement and six gallons of water with a minimum density of fifteen pounds per gallon.

-(v) Cement grouts shall not have greater than five per cent bentonite added to the total volume of grout required.
+(v) Cement grouts shall not have greater than thirty per cent bentonite added to the total volume of grout required.
 Bentonite added to cement grout shall be free of any polymers.

 (3) Cement grout shall be allowed to set a minimum of twenty-four hours when standard type I and type II cement is used or when calcium chloride has been added to the cement grout.
 Cement grout shall be allowed to set a minimum of twelve hours when high early type III cement grout is used before drilling operations are resumed.